okunlolafz/Animal-Feast/README.md

 ## Overview

-Doggy Dodge is a casual Unity game where players control a character to dodge incoming balls and launch cute dogs into the air.
-The game features a straightforward gameplay loop and is suitable for players of all ages.
+Animal Feast is a casual Unity game where players control an animal in an immersive 3D environment.
+The goal is to catch different types of food items while avoiding collisions with other animals.
+The game brings together simple controls and engaging mechanics for an enjoyable experience.

 ## Game Mechanics

 The game includes the following key mechanics:

-- **Spawn Management:** Balls are spawned at random intervals from the top of the play area.
-- **Dog Launch:** Players can launch their pet dog into the air using the spacebar.
-Dogs can only be launched when positioned at the spawn origin.
+- **Animal Spawning:** Different food items spawn randomly at intervals within the 3D environment.
+- **Player Movement:** Players control the animal's movement using arrow keys or A/D keys.
+- **Food Launch:** Pressing the spacebar launches food projectiles to catch items.
-- **Collision Detection:** Collisions with balls trigger their destruction, providing a satisfying experience for the player.
+- **Collision Detection:** Collisions with food items trigger their destruction and scoring.
-- **Destruction Limits:** Both balls and dogs are destroyed if they go beyond specific positional limits.
+- **Bound Limits:** The game monitors the animal's position, destroying it if it goes out of bounds.

 ## How to Play

-1. **Dodge Balls:**
+1. **Navigate the Environment:**
-   - Use your arrow keys or A/D keys to move your character left or right to dodge incoming balls.
+   - Use the arrow keys or A/D keys to move the animal left or right in the 3D environment.

-2. **Launch Dogs:**
+2. **Launch Food Projectiles:**
-   - Press the spacebar to launch your adorable pet dog into the air.
-Be strategic as the dog can only be launched from the spawn origin.
+   - Press the spacebar to launch food projectiles and catch items.

-3. **Scoring:**
+3. **Score Points:**
-   - The game is endless, and the challenge is to achieve the highest score possible by dodging balls and launching dogs.
+   - Catch different types of food items to score points.

+4. **Avoid Collisions:**
+   - Colliding with other animals or missing food items may have consequences.

 ## Scripts

-### 1. `SpawnManagerX.cs`
+### 1. `SpawnManager.cs`

-This script manages the spawning of random balls at the top of the play area.
+This script manages the spawning of different food items randomly within the 3D play area.

-### 2. `PlayerControllerX.cs`
+### 2. `CollisionDetection.cs`

-Controls the player's ability to launch their dog into the air using the spacebar.
+Handles the detection of collisions, destroying both the animal and the collided object.

-### 3. `MoveForwardX.cs`
+### 3. `FoodMovement.cs`

-Moves game objects forward at a specified speed.
+Moves the food items forward in the 3D space at a specified speed.

-### 4. `DetectCollisionsX.cs`
+### 4. `PlayerMovement.cs`

-Handles the detection of collisions, destroying the game object upon contact.
+Manages the player's ability to control the animal's movement, launch food projectiles, and monitors position bounds.

-### 5. `DestroyOutOfBoundsX.cs`
+### 5. `RemoveOutOfBounds.cs`

-Destroys game objects if they go beyond specified positional limits.
+Destroys game objects (both animals and food items) if they go beyond specified positional limits in the 3D space.

 ## Contributing

-If you're interested in contributing to the Doggy Dodge game, follow these steps:
+If you're interested in contributing to the Animal Feast game, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.